tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/filtering-and-selection/samplefixedsize.md

 linkTitle: "sampleFixedSize()"
 show_in_table: true
 category: Filtering and Selection
-description: Perform a fixed size sampling over the input stream.
+description: Perform a fixed-size sampling over the input stream.

 ---

 ### Implementation Notes

-This uses the reservoir method internally and guarantees to have exactly `sampleSize` number of elements for streams at least `sampleSize` in length.
+This uses the reservoir method internally and guarantees for that streams that are at least `sampleSize` in length, there will be exactly `sampleSize` elements in the output stream.
 Elements will be emitted in the order in which they are encountered.
-This implementation reads the entire stream before emitting any results making it inappropriate for infinite streams.
+This implementation reads the entire stream before emitting any results, making it inappropriate for infinite streams.

 **Signature**